datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 password.
 Similarly to the manager, consent to let Grafana access your data.

-Go to 'Dashboard > Manage' and create a new folder for your project.
+Click on the plus on the left panel and create a new folder for your project.
 Then, create a new Dashboard and select a new panel 'Graph'.
 At the top of this new panel, click on 'Panel Title > Edit'